triton-inference-server/pytriton/docs/deploying_models.md

 passed to the model what improve the inference performance (throughput and latency).
 This feature called `dynamic batching`- collect samples from multiple clients into a single batch processed by model.

-On the pytriton side, the `infer_func` obtain the fully created batch by Triton Inference Server so the only responsibility is to perform computation and return the output.
+On the PyTriton side, the `infer_fn` obtain the fully created batch by Triton Inference Server so the only responsibility is to perform computation and return the output.

 By default, batching is enabled for the model.
 The default behavior for Triton is to have dynamic batching enabled.